Week 2How Meditation Works

 The Meditative Mind

 So how do we convince our brain to relax?
 We can’t just turn our minds off.
 Nor is it possible to just think positively, or to block our thoughts out.
-The effort to do so will just make us
+The effort to do so will just make us tense.

 Not surprisingly, there are many views on how best to calm the mind.
 It’s an endlessly debated subject and has spawned all kinds of therapies and techniques.
 Rather than insisting on the efficacy of one approach, we’ll here explore a few.
-You’ll want to test them out for yourself, and
+You’ll want to test them out for yourself, and hopefully develop a nuanced and flexible approach.

-Most traditional approaches to meditation recommend that you divert your attention away from thinking every time you notice a thought.
-This seems excessive to me, and over the years teaching I’ve found that the injunction to stop thinking causes most people a great deal of difficulty.
+Most traditional approaches recommend that you divert your attention away from thinking every time you notice a thought.
+This seems excessive to me, and over the years I’ve found that the injunction to stop thinking causes most people a great deal of difficulty.
 You end up replacing one mode of dysfunctional thinking with another.

 The more gentle and nuanced approach I recommend is as follows: